bodrick/awesome/README.md

 *   [folke/ultra-runner](https://github.com/folke/ultra-runner) - 🏃⛰ Ultra fast monorepo script runner and build tool
 *   [folke/vscode-monorepo-workspace](https://github.com/folke/vscode-monorepo-workspace) - 📦✨Manage monorepos with multi-root workspaces.
 Supports Lerna, Yarn, Pnpm, Rushjs and recursive package directories.
 *   [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
-*   [usernamehw/vscode-commands](https://github.com/usernamehw/vscode-commands) - Run commands from Tree View / Status Bar / Quick Pick.
+*   [usernamehw/vscode-commands](https://github.com/usernamehw/vscode-commands) - VSCode extension to run commands from Tree View / Status Bar / Quick Pick.
 *   [maxmilton/new-tab](https://github.com/maxmilton/new-tab) - ⚡ A high-performance browser new tab page that gets you where you need to go faster.
 *   [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.